 Our curriculum includes a variety of multidisciplinary conferences, led by faculty, fellows and residents in order to allow our trainees the best possible educational experiences.
 Fellows prepare images for multidisciplinary conferences with the assistance of faculty and present at these conferences.
 These conferences include: Urology, Pediatric Surgery, Pulmonary, MSK Tumor Board, ENT, Recurrent CNS Tumor, Fetal, Neuro Rounds, Ortho Sports Medicine, Endocrine, Seizure, Ophthalmology and more.

-Our residents rate this as one of the strengths of our program.
+Our Fellows rate this as one of the strengths of our program.
 This time is 100% protected and can be used for research, manuscript writing, and other professional activities.

-Radiology residents are also required to complete one Quality Improvement (QI)/Patient Safety project during residency.
-Residents at our institution participate in the GME Quality and Safety Bonus Program, which provides residents the opportunity to earn up to $1000 lump sum for their efforts to improve quality and safety of patient care.
-This program encourages residents to submit an adverse event or unsafe condition into the hospital’s reporting system.
+Pediatric Radiology Fellows are also required to complete one Quality Improvement (QI)/Patient Safety project during residency.
+Fellows at our institution may participate in the GME Quality and Safety Bonus Program, which provides fellows the opportunity to earn up to $1000 lump sum for their efforts to improve quality and safety of patient care.
+This program encourages fellows to submit an adverse event or unsafe condition into the hospital’s reporting system.
 The University of Colorado Hospital’s Clinical Effectiveness and Patient Safety Small Grants Program awards grants to resident and fellow-led quality improvement projects.

 Fellows are typically granted at least one month of elective time during their fellowship training.
 Electives may be used in two week blocks, and may be used to pursue additional clinical training in an area of interest or to pursue a research or quality project.